vmware-tanzu/sources-for-knative/DEVELOPMENT.md

 kubernetes cluster to use for the ConfigMap-based bookmarking ([issue](https://github.com/vmware-tanzu-private/sources-for-knative/issues/16)).

-Store the credentials on the filesystem in a writable path:
+Store the credentials on the filesystem in a custom path:

 ```shell
 export GOVC_SECRET_PATH=var/bindings/vsphere